Sounds like a recipe I hear you say, not a cut of meat. So, what are country style ribs?

 - 7 Buying Country Style Ribs

-- 9 Portion Size: How Many Country Style Ribs Per Person?
+- 10 Portion Size — How Many Country Style Ribs Per Person?

 What are Country Style Ribs?

-He split what was an undesirable fat-filled meat cut into the form of ribs to make them more saleable and profitable.
+He split what was an undesirable fat-filled meat cut into the form of ribs to make them more salable and profitable.

 This method was then adopted for beef as well, but as a novelty cut as opposed to a sales tactic.